 Skip to content

-In this guide we explore the park’s unique habitats and bird specialists, key birding spots, best time to go, average tour duration to enable you include this vast wilderness into your next Untamed Uganda Birding Safari.
+In this guide we explore the park’s unique key birding spots, local bird species to encounter, average tour duration, and why you need to tailor Murchison Falls NP into your next Untamed Uganda Birding Safari.

 Murchison Falls NP’s Key Birding Habitats and Species Diversity Overview

-Murchison Falls NP is an Important Bird Area (IBA) due to its geographic location along the overlap and convergence zones of Africa’s bird-rich biomes bringing along a unique diversity of bird species.
-These biomes/habitats include; the Sudan-Guinea grasslands, the dry-scrub and grasslands similar to the Somali-Masai biome.
-On the south-edges of the park is the vast Budongo Forest that comprises extensive Guinea-Congo Forests characters while the and Lake Victoria biome cover the wetlands along the Delta and River Nile.
+Murchison Falls NP is a protected Important Bird Area (IBA) due to a collection of Africa’s bird-rich biomes that converge with over 460 species.
+These key birding habitats include; the Sudan-Guinea grasslands, dry-scrub and wooded grasslands, Guinea-Congo Forests characters in Budongo Forest and Lake Victoria biome covering the wetlands along the Delta and River Nile.

 These continental biomes/habitats are characterized by Borassus palm dotted savanna plains and wooded grasslands, papyrus wetlands and marshes, to woodlands, acacia dominated gullies to dense lowland forests.